Happy Birthday to You (Copyright, History, Interesting Facts)

 Copyright issues

-The original publisher Clayton F. Summy renewed the copyright registration of the song, with an additional verse and a specific piano arrangement by Preston Ware Orem, in 1935, granting to his company full rights on the composition.
+The original publisher, Clayton F. Summy, renewed the copyright registration of the song with an additional verse and a specific piano arrangement by Preston Ware Orem in 1935, granting his company full rights to the composition.

 In 1957, the company changed its name to Summy-Birchard, becoming a division of Birch Tree Group Limited in 1970.
-In 1988 the whole company was acquired by Warner/Chappell for 25 million dollars.
-Not a big amount, considering that Happy Birthday to You would generate about 5000$ a day to the major publisher (in 2008).
+In 1988, the whole company was acquired by Warner/Chappell for 25 million dollars.
+Not a big amount, considering that Happy Birthday to You would generate about 5000$ a day for the major publisher (in 2008).

-Now, if you think this had put an end to the troubles, you’ll have to think again!
+Now, if you think this has put an end to the troubles, you’ll have to think again!

-In 2013, filmmaker Jennifer Nelson sued Warner/Chappell after paying 1500$ for a license to use Happy Birthday to You in a documentary about the history of the song.
+In 2013, filmmaker Jennifer Nelson sued Warner/Chappell after paying 1500$ for a license to use Happy Birthday to You in a documentary about the song’s history.

 Is the song in the public domain?